 - There must be a clear link between the bullying at work and the mental health problem suffered as a result.

 This is only relevant if you intend to make a claim against your employer.
 If you are trying to claim against another individual in the workplace then these rules do not necessarily apply.

-In order to reassure you that making a compensation claim for bullying at work can be worthwhile we would like to share a case study with you:
+In order to reassure you that making a bullying at work compensation claim can be worthwhile, we would like to share a case study with you:

-If you have experienced bullying at work and you have successfully made a claim within the personal injury claims time limit then you may be able to receive compensation for the following types of damages:
+If you experienced bullying at work and have successfully made a bullying claim within the personal injury claims time limit, you may be able to receive compensation for the following types of damages: